Moneyball (2011)

 Presentation:

 The film has pretty standard cinematography and focuses on the true story of how statistics were implemented in baseball drafting.
 It kinda has a similar vibe as Jerry McGuire with less of the heart and a more neutral grounded reality.
-Jona Hill begins to demonstrate his range and Brad Pitt plays a very cool anchor to bring the story home.
+Jonah Hill begins to demonstrate his range and Brad Pitt plays a very cool anchor to bring the story home.
+The screenplay is also written by Aaron Sorkin so you know it’s going to have great pacing.

 Conclusion: